-Email spoofing is a form of hacking that tries to trick email recipients into believing the sender is a familiar brand or known acquaintance.
-It’s a standard element of spear phishing attacks, for instance.
+Email spoofing is a form of hacking designed to trick email recipients into believing the sender is a familiar brand, such as Microsoft or PayPal, or a known acquaintance.
+It’s a standard element of both phishing and spear phishing.
 Consider the following example: You get an email from support@appIe.com asking you to confirm your password for your iTunes account.
-It seems real.
-It’s a reasonable request, so you click on the link and fork over your Apple ID and password.
-Too bad.
-A hacker just successfully spoofed the Apple brand to steal your credentials.
+It’s a reasonable request, so you click on the link and fork over your Apple ID and password to a hacker.

 What happened?
 To understand the attack, you have to know the difference between apple.com and appIe.com.
 Say what?
-They’re the same.
-But, they’re not.
+They look the same, but they’re not.
 One is apple.com, the website for the real company and the second is appIe.com with a capital “i” replacing the lowercase “l” in “apple.”
-It’s not under the domain of Apple.
-It’s a URL set up by a hacker.
-No human user could ever tell the difference.
+It’s a URL set up by a hacker, and no human user could ever tell the difference.

 The continuum of email spoofing

 Email spoofing exists on a continuum of sophistication.
-Some forms of spoof attacks are quite simple.
-Others require a high degree of technology skill and an investment of resources.
-In our experience, there are three main types of spoofing along this spectrum:
+While some forms of spoof attacks are quite simple, others require a high degree of technology skill and resources.
+There are three main types of spoofing along this spectrum:

-- Domain spoofing—With the right tools, an attacker can send a spear phishing email that appears to come from a legitimate domain.
-The attacker’s goal is to trick the you into believing that he or she is the real, legitimate sender.
+With the right tools, an attacker can send a phishing email that appears to come from a legitimate domain.
 For example, an attacker could send an email that appears to come from firstname.lastname@example.org, a legitimate Bank of America email address.
 Except, it doesn’t actually come from that address.
-It could be a trick designed to get you to click on a URL that sends you to a spoofed web page that looks like www.bofa.com.
+It’s a phishing email designed to get you to click on a URL that sends you to a spoofed webpage that looks like www.bofa.com.
 Domain spoofing has become harder to do, though, due to the proliferation of standards like the Sender Policy Framework (SPF) and Domain Keys Identified Mail (DKIM).
 Once incorporated into DNS settings, SPF or DKIM prevent unauthorized user of domain names for spoofing attacks.
 Not everyone uses these, however.

-- Close cousin—The apple.com example above is a “close cousin” or cousin domain attack.
-This form of hacking tricks the target by creating a send domain that’s close to the real one or even indistinguishable from it.
+The apple.com example above is a cousin domain.
+This form of hacking tricks the target by creating a send domain that’s close to or even indistinguishable from the real domain.
 The technique might involve using the .co domain extension instead of .com or by adding or subtracting a letter from the URL.
 For example, let’s say your company is called Maine Express and has the domain maineexpress.com.
-A spoofer could register the domain mainexpress.com or maineexpresss.com and be able to fool at least some portion of email recipients.
+A spoofer could register the domain mainexpress.com or maineexpresss.com and fool at least a portion of email recipients.
 We often see spoofing that simply adds a reasonable-looking word to the URL, making it maineexpressglobal.com and so forth.

-It is possible to defend against email spoofing attacks.
-The best practice is to blend training, policies and technology.
 Employee training is your first line of defense.
-Though some spoofing attacks are extremely hard to detect, many are easy to spot.
-People can make a difference with spoofing defense.
-Establishing clear policies about processes like wire transfers also helps mitigate the risk of CEO fraud and comparable social engineering attacks.
-To counter the “close cousin” attack, some businesses deliberately buy all similar domains.
+Though some spoofing attacks are extremely hard to detect, many are easy to spot, and with the right awareness training, your employees can make a difference.
+Establishing clear policies about processes like sending wire transfers also helps mitigate the risk of phishing and spear phishing attacks.
+To counter the close cousin attack, some businesses deliberately buy all similar domains.
 This has the added benefit of reducing the risk of trademark infringement.

-Technological countermeasures comprise tools that can quickly analyze inbound emails for signs of spoofing.
-For example, Vade Secure for Office 365 can inspect an email and check to see if the visible alias and email address are consistent with the company’s employees and email addresses.
+Finally, advanced email security solutions can quickly analyze inbound emails for signs of spoofing.
+Vade Secure for Office 365 can inspect an email and determine if the visible alias and email address are consistent with the company’s entity model.
 It also adds an SPF-like layer into the email filtering process that spots unauthorized use of legitimate domain names, as well as close cousin domains detection.
-The solution looks for revealing inconsistencies in email structures and Calls to Action within the email content (CTAs, e.g. money transfer, pressing matters, etc.)..
-In these cases, a customizable warning banner is placed inside the email alerting the email to a suspected spoofing attempt.
+To detect spear phishing, the solution looks for revealing inconsistencies in email structures and calls to action within the email content (e.g. wire transfer request, gift card requests, urgency, etc.).
+If spear phishing is suspected, a customizable warning banner is placed inside the email alerting the email to a suspected spoofing attempt.